mmccoyd/hillside/hillside52/README.md

 Hillside 52 is a split ergonomic keyboard with 3x6+3+5 choc-spaced keys.
-It has the aggressive stagger of the Ferris plus finger splay, a physical arrow T, a longer thumb arc and break-off outer pinky columns.
+It has the aggressive stagger of the Ferris plus finger splay, three bottom utility keys or a physical arrow T, a longer thumb arc and break-off outer pinkie columns.

 The arrow cluster provides a more familiar keymap for users new to small keyboards and utility keys for more seasoned users.
 The finger splay more naturally follows our hand's mechanics.
 See the Hillside [family readme](../README.md) for features common to all hillside boards.
 Specific to the Hillside 52 are:

 * Three spots for one encoder per side at either: upper or tucked thumb or lowest ring
-* Reversible 100 x 143mm PCB, which qualifies for AllPCB's free PCB offer
+* Reversible 100 x 143mm PCB
 * Optional hotswap with Mill-Max switch sockets

 Hillside includes: